DheerajAgarwal/rgdax/README.md

 ## Supported Functions

 ***What's new in this version***
+1. New function `cancel_order` which cancels all pending orders.

-1. Corrected documentaion for the `passphrase` argument in all auth functions.
+2. Corrected documentaion for the `passphrase` argument in all auth functions.
-2. Updated description for auth based functions explaining the need for mandatory arguments.
+3. Updated description for auth based functions explaining the need for mandatory arguments.
-3. Other typo corrections.
+4. Other typo corrections.

 ***Complete List of Supported Public Functions:***
 1. candles